wasselessalah/nextjs-better-auth/README.md

 - Logout (single device or all devices)
 - Session Management
 - Protected Routes via Middleware
+- **IP-based rate limiting** on login (5 attempts / 15 min — sliding window, zero dependencies)
+- **New device login alert** — email sent automatically when a sign-in is detected from an unrecognised User-Agent

 ### Email Verification
 - 6-digit OTP code